visualdiffer/visualdiffer.github.com/preferences/prefsKeyboard.md

 # ESC key closes documents/application

-Together with standard shortcuts to close document windows (Cmd-W) and application (Cmd-Q) it's possible to use the ESC key to close current window, when pressed on the last open window the application quits.
+Together with standard shortcuts to close document windows (Cmd-W) and the application (Cmd-Q) it's possible to use the ESC key to close the current window; when pressed on the last open window the application quits.